-Holy Week (locally known as Semana Santa), Easter is probably the most important celebration in Spain and stands out for its epic brotherhoods’ processions and an ancient traditions specific to each region.
+Holy Week in Spain (locally known as Semana Santa), Easter is probably the most important celebration in Spain and stands out for its epic brotherhoods’ processions and an ancient traditions specific to each region.
 There are many different ways to experience Eater in Spain.
 We are sharing some traditions and customs with you so you know what to expect and attend if you ever take a trip to Spain this time of year.

 The atmosphere that characterizes the festivities is usually solemn and quite spectacular.
 Everything seems fully immersed in passion and emotion.